Phoenixgreen763/Gym-Planner/README.md

 * All users had no issue creating an account, or logging in.
 * Manual testing however, did show that when exercises on the list page were edited, a new exercise would be added instead and would not remove the old information.
 This has now been fixed, so the information stored in the database is changed, and a new form is not added instead.

+## Code testing

+* Some debugging was used throughout the javascript and app.py files.
+* This was necessary to ensure that some specific issues were caught, and allowed for the ability to fix the issues when found.

 ## Validator Testing

 * CSS Validator